microsoft/vscode-docs/docs/extensions/install-extension.md

 ### Sharing Privately with Others

 If you want to share your extension or customization with others privately, you can simply send them a copy of the output from the generator and ask them to add it under their `.vscode/extensions` folder.
-Alternatively, package your extension using the [vsce publishing tool](/docs/tools/vscecli.md) by running `vsce package` and send them the `.vsix` file.
+Alternatively, package your extension using the [vsce publishing tool](/docs/extensions/publish-extension.md) by running `vsce package` and send them the `.vsix` file.

 ## Next Steps

 * [Extension Marketplace](/docs/editor/extension-gallery.md) - Learn more about VS Code's public extension Marketplace.
 * [Publishing Extensions](/docs/extensions/publish-extension.md) - Put your extension on the Marketplace.
-* [Publishing Tool Reference](/docs/tools/vscecli.md) - Learn how to package and publish your extensions.